ouzifeng/CI_PP5_API/README.md

 ### 4. Stock Prices

 Company fundamental data does not change on a daily basis, but stock prices do.
 The fundamental data api has a strict daily limit of 10k companies, however the stock prices API allows a whole exchanges stock prices to be downloaded for just 1,000 requests.
-The stock_prices command imports all sotck prices across all exchanges, and can be setup to run as a cronjob daily
+The stock_prices command imports all stock prices across all exchanges, and can be setup to run as a cronjob daily

-## Design Process

-The design process was based on user stories derived from the frontend build, these can be found [here](hesererer):
+These command files can be set to run as cronjobs, and it is recommended to run them once a month, apart from the stock prices which shouldbe run daily around 1am CET.

 ## User Stories

-For the API side of the project I created a separate set of user stories, written from the perspective of a developer consuming the API.
-The API User Stories can be found here: Sonic Explorers API User Stories
+The user stories have been built from a frontend user story point of view, and these can be found on the frontend documentation [here](https://github.com/ouzifeng/CI_PP5_React_StockAnalysis).
+The backend has been designed to support the necessary functionality required from the frontend user stories.

 # Structure